Transpension: The Right Adjoint to the Pi-type: Multimode Type Theory

 \section{Multimode Type Theory}

-As announced, we will rely on the extensional version of Gratzer et al.'s multimode and multimodal dependent type system \MTT{} \cite{mtt-paper,mtt} in order to frame the transpension and its left adjoints as modal operators.
-We refer to the original work for details, but in this section we highlight some important aspects of \MTT{} and introduce our notation using \emph{ticks}.
+As announced, we will rely on the extensional version of Gratzer et al.'s multimode and multimodal dependent type system \MTT{} \cite{mtt-journal,mtt} in order to frame the transpension and its left adjoints as modal operators.
+We refer to the original work for details, but give a brief overview in the current section.
+In \cref{sec:mtt:left}, we decorate the usual \MTT{} notation with reminders of the modalities' semantic left adjoints, which are syntactically obscured by the lock notation.